Austin0u/ICS3U-Homework/README.md

 Idk how the settings work so just like don't set this as your repo and don't change anything pls 😭

-Also my git push is acting silly
+Also my git push is acting silly (nvm fixed it)